makyo/writing/posts/fiction/_posts/2016-12-17-centerpiece.md

 "Even that mink?
 Matthew?" the cat asked.
 It was hard for Erin to pick apart whether her owner was purring or growling, or perhaps a little bit of both.
 "Are you going to be a useful toy for him, too?"

 Erin felt her fur bristle, that perennial reaction to humiliation no longer restricted to just her tail, but creeping up her spine to her neck and ears, heckles raising.
 "I will," she whimpered.
-"I'll be usef-nngh!"
+"I'll be usef-*nngh!*"

 She was cut off quickly.
 She'd been so focused on Aaron's words and the sight of her arousal in the center of her tunnel-vision that she hadn't noticed the paw with the ring gag.